-Greyrock Trail is a 7.4 mile heavily trafficked loop trail located near Laporte, CO that features a lake and is rated as difficult.
+Greyrock Trail is a 7.4 mile heavily trafficked loop trail located near Laporte, Colorado that features a lake and is rated as difficult.
 The trail is primarily used for hiking, walking, nature trips, and birding and is accessible from February until November.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash